okirordan/to-do-app/README.md

 # to-do-app
-This the user interface for the to do application
+This is the user interface for the to do application